Lindås: History

+Population

 Geography

 Lindås municipality was located mostly on the mainland of the Nordhordland region, just north of the city of Bergen.
 The municipality was north of the Osterfjorden and Romarheimsfjorden.
 The Lindås peninsula heads north from there.
 The peninsula juts out west of the Austfjorden, south of the Fensfjorden, and east of the Radfjorden.
-The municipality includes the very southernmost tip of the neighboring island of Radøy as well as the island of Luro.
+The municipality included the very southernmost tip of the neighboring island of Radøy as well as the island of Luro.
 The Lurefjorden cuts into the middle of the peninsula.
-On the east side of the municipality, lies a mountainous area that is sparsely populated.
+On the east side of the municipality was a mountainous area that was sparsely populated.

-The municipality was surrounded by water on three sides, and the fourth side is mountainous, so there are few road connections to Lindås.
-On the east side, the municipality is accessible by the Eikefet Tunnel, part of the European route E39 highway.
-On the southwest side, the Hagelsund Bridge crosses the fjord to connect to the municipalities of Bergen and Meland to the southwest.
-The Alversund Bridge on the west side connects Lindås to the island municipality of Radøy.
-The municipality of Austrheim lies to the north, and it includes a small part of the mainland Lindås peninsula, so there is road access there too.
+The municipality was surrounded by water on three sides, and the fourth side is mountainous, so there were few road connections to Lindås.
+On the east side, the municipality was accessible by the Eikefet Tunnel, part of the European route E39 highway.
+On the southwest side, the Hagelsund Bridge crossed the fjord to connect to the municipalities of Bergen and Meland to the southwest.
+The Alversund Bridge on the west side connected Lindås to the island municipality of Radøy.
+The municipality of Austrheim was to the north, and it included a small part of the mainland Lindås peninsula, so there was road access there too.